gvwilson/sdxjs/module-bundler/index.md

     -   Ensure they can find each other correctly once loaded
 -   Our approach is based on [Adam Kelly's tutorial][bundler-tutorial]

+## How can we safely get the contents of a module?

+-   Start with a simple file that exports a single function

+<%- include('/inc/code.html', {file: 'simple/other.js'}) %>

+-   We can read it and eval the content:

+<%- include('/inc/multi.html', {pat: 'capture-exports-pollute.*', fill: 'js sh txt'}) %>

+-   But this adds the `other` function to `module.exports` of the caller
+    -   Because the `module` variable in scope when `eval` is called is the caller's `module`
+-   We need to create a new scope for the `eval` with something called `module` that *isn't* the caller's `module`
+    -   Show a bit less output to avoid cluttering the page

+<%- include('/inc/multi.html', {pat: 'capture-exports-encapsulate.*', fill: 'js sh txt'}) %>

+## How can we combine multiple files?

+-   Concatenate the source of the files
+    -   But wrap each in a function that takes a parameter called `module`
+    -   And then save the value of `module.exports` (if any)
+-   Result is going to look like this:

+<%- include('/inc/multi.html', {pat: 'concatenate-by-hand.*', fill: 'js txt'}) %>

+-   Create a lookup table with one entry for each module
+-   Use the filename as a key
+    -   We will revisit this later
+-   Create the function we need with a `module` parameter
+-   Call it immediately to get the module's exports
+    -   An <g key="iifd">immediately-invoked function declaration</g> (IFFD)
+    -   Parentheses around function definition are required by JavaScript parser
+    -   Pass in an empty object to be filled in and returned
+-   We can create this by concatenating strings
+    -   It would be nice if JavaScript template literals could be defined in one place and filled in somewhere else
+    -   Since they can't, we'll use string replacement
+-   Note that we create `everything` rather than `const everything`
+    -   FIXME: why doesn't the latter work?
+-   Testing this is a multi-step process
+    -   Run `concatenate-programmatically.js` with `simple/other.js` as an argument
+        to create a file we can execute that contains a module definition

+<%- include('/inc/multi.html', {pat: 'concatenate-programmatically.*', fill: 'js sh'}) %>
+<%- include('/inc/code.html', {file: 'concatenate-programmatically-output.js'}) %>

+-   Load and evaluate that file and check that `everything` is defined correctly

+<%- include('/inc/multi.html', {pat: 'concatenate-programmatically-output-test.*', fill: 'js txt'}) %>

 ## What should our test case include?

 -   Use <g key="tdd">test-driven development</g> (TDD)